Berghaus: 1980s

 In the 1980s, the Gemini jacket was introduced, and is still in production today; it allowed a walking jacket to have a zip-in fleece.

 It was also in the early 1980s that mountaineer Sir Chris Bonington, 'officially' wore Berghaus.
 It was also around this time that Alan Hinkes – who would go on to become the UK's most successful extreme altitude mountaineer – began working with the company.

-In 1986 the Extrem range was launched and included the Trango Jacket.
+In 1986, the Extrem range was launched and included the Trango Jacket.
 The Attak sole unit was introduced the following year and exported around the world.
-Berghaus were awarded the Queen's Award for Export in 1988 and the Northern Business Award for Exporter of the Year.
+Berghaus was awarded the Queen's Award for Export in 1988 and the Northern Business Award for Exporter of the Year.

 1990s

 In 1993, Pentland Group PLC, home to sports brands Speedo and Ellesse, acquired Berghaus.
-The early 1990s Berghaus launched its first footwear collection.
-The collection included the Storm boot, a three-season fabric hiking boot.
+In the early 1990s, Berghaus launched its first footwear collection.
+This collection included the Storm boot, a three-season fabric hiking boot.

-As a new century approached Berghaus introduced the Simplex concept in 1997: the idea was that by minimising the layers of fabric in a garment and getting rid of any unnecessary styling you achieve a more breathable, lightweight product.
+As the new century approached, Berghaus introduced the Simplex concept in 1997: the idea was that by minimising the layers of fabric in a garment and eliminating any unnecessary styling, you achieve a more breathable, lightweight product.

 In 1999, a new lightweight and packable outerwear was introduced – Gore-Tex PacLite, a waterproof, windproof and breathable range of clothing.

 The Nitro rucksack, introduced by Berghaus in 1998, was awarded the Millennium Product Award by the Design Council of Great Britain.